GNU/Linux Desktop Survival Guide

 by Graham Williams

 20190415 A commit should be done when you are finished with your changes or updates.
 A good motto is to commit early and commit often.
 This finer granularity then keeps track of changes as we go.
 Others argue to complete some significant changes and then commit in a block.
 I prefer the step-by-step approach and through this I can often even see the progress of my ideas as they develop.
-We may do so though in a branch other than the master branch, as we will discuss below.
+We may do so though in a branch other than the main branch, as we will discuss below.

 Each commit must have a description.
 When committing from the command